mongodb-university/csfle-guides/gocse/README.md

    - Fetches the master key from the KMS and creates a data key in the **keyVault** collection.
    - Uses this newly created data key to finish setting up JSON schema for automatic encryption.
    - Creates a new, encrypted client configured for automatic CSFLE.
-   - Drops the `records.patients` collection and inserts a sample document with the encrypted client.
+   - Inserts a sample document with the encrypted client.
    - Issues a find operation with the encrypted client and prints it out, showing the document in unencrypted form.
    - Issues a find operation with an unencrypted client and prints it out, showing the fields specified for encryption are unreadable.